 Pre- and Post- Op Instructions

 Please read and familiarize yourself with these instructions both BEFORE and AFTER surgery.
 By following them carefully you will assist in obtaining the best possible result.
-If questions arise, do not hesitate to contact Dr. Miller or the office to discuss your questions at any time.
+If questions arise, do not hesitate to contact Dr. Miller or the office in New York City to discuss your questions at any time.
 Take this list with you to the hospital and begin observing these directions on the day of your surgery.
+For more information about the procedure, visit medlineplus.gov.

 Q: What is the difference between laser resurfacing and a facelift?